meijinn/meijinn.github.io/_posts/2020-06-10-Bluetooth.md

 layout: post
 title:  "Bluetooth module rn42xvp-i/rm"
 date:   2020-06-10
-categories: Arduino Prototype
+categories: Arduino Prototype June
-tags: Graduation_Research
+tags: Graduation_Research Mid-Term Term2
 mathjax: true
 excerpt: Rn42xvp-i/rm is one of the bluetooth module for prototyping, used by Arduino, Raspberry Pi or something like that.
 author: S.Takahashi